marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 If you already have an existing sitemap.xml in your WordPress root directory, this file would be overwritten.
 It is thus recommended to backup your existing sitemap.xml file before using the sitemap generator.
 I also have not tested the generator on Windows webspace.
 You should also access the sitemap.xml after the generation finished and check if everything is fine.

 == Installation ==
-1. Upload the 'sitemapgenerator' folder to the '/wp-content/plugins/' directory.
+1. Upload the 'mb-sitemap-generator' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Use the "Generate Sitemap" button the create a sitemap.
 Be aware that the page loads and is not shown until the generation of the sitemap is done.
 The sitemap will be saved as sitemap.xml in your WordPress root directory. **Be aware that an existing sitemap.xml file would be overwritten without asking.**
 4. Access http(s)://www.example.com/sitemap.xml and check if the generated sitemap is complete.